hashicorp/terraform-provider-google/website/docs/r/composer_environment.html.markdown

 * `region` -
   (Optional)
   The location or Compute Engine region for the environment.

-* `project` - (Optional) The ID of the project in which the resource belongs.
+* `project` -
+  (Optional) The ID of the project in which the resource belongs.
   If it is not provided, the provider project is used.

 <a name="nested_config"></a>The `config` block supports:

 * `node_count` -
-  (Optional)
+  (Optional, Cloud Composer 1 only)
-  The number of nodes in the Kubernetes Engine cluster that will be used to run this environment.
-This field is supported for Cloud Composer environments in versions composer-1.*.*-airflow-*.*.*.
+  The number of nodes in the Kubernetes Engine cluster of the environment.

 * `node_config` -
   (Optional)